 At least three more modules (30 Ml/day each) could be constructed at (or in the vicinity of) the Ngagane WTP in order to boost the design capacity to 220 Ml/day.
 This would cater for the 2050 water demand of the supply area (Newcastle LM and much of Amajuba DM).
 The first module should begin as soon as the project is implementation ready due to the current deficit.
 The second module must be commissioned by 2040, and the third by 2050.
 This would only be possible with increased raw water supply from the Ntshingwayo Dam, Ngagane River and Buffalo River.
 A complete review of the historical water use licences and allocations within the Buffalo water resource system should be undertaken.
-Note: A business plan submitted by Newcastle LM is in the process of being appraised by DWS, for an upgrade of 30 Ml/day to the existing 130 Ml/day Ngagane WTP (has been submitted to DWS KZN Regional Office in early 2021 for appraisal).
+Note: A business plan submitted by Newcastle LM in 2021 is in the process of being appraised by DWS.
+This business plan is for an upgrade of 30 Ml/day to the existing 130 Ml/day Ngagane WTP.
 This would also include the installation of a new 1m diameter raw water main from Ntshingwayo Dam to Ngagane WTP, among other bulk infrastructure upgrades.
 If the BP is approved, then this recommendation would be reviewed to state that a further two modules (providing a further 60 Ml/day in total) would be required at the Ngagane WTP by 2050 (first module must be commissioned by 2040, and the second by 2050).